SOBRIETY 101: Sobriety medallions do more than mark periods of abstinence

 Coin, chip, key tag, medallion: “It’s not a badge of membership,” according to those distributing them at recovery meetings throughout the world, but as markers of clean time, sobriety medallions are the rabbits’ feet of those recovering from alcoholism and addiction.

 In 12 Step meetings, they come in various forms: predominantly, Alcoholics Anonymous (A.A.) groups distribute plastic chips, while in Narcotics Anonymous (N.A.), they give out key tags.
 But sobriety medallions aren’t limited solely to 12 Step organizations: Many other support groups for recovering addicts and alcoholics distribute them as well.
-Even at Cornerstone of Recovery, patients who complete various levels of addiction treatment receive them.
+Even at Cornerstone of Recovery, a Bradford Recovery Community, patients who complete various levels of addiction treatment receive them.

 They are, according to Cornerstone Extended Care Director Julie Hamlin, a token of achievement and a source of comfort.